 Key takeaways

-The Chase Freedom Unlimited®* is one of the top cash back credit cards on the market today — and for a good reason.
-It started out as a flat-rate cash back credit card offering 1.5 percent cash back on each purchase, but today, with the addition of four rewards categories, you can earn as much as 5 percent cash back on certain purchases.
+The Chase Freedom Unlimited® is one of the top no-annual-fee cash back credit cards on the market today — and for a good reason.
+It started out as a flat-rate cash back credit card offering 1.5 percent cash back on each purchase, but today, with the addition of boosted rewards categories, you can earn as much as 5 percent cash back on certain purchases.

 The perks don’t stop at earning cash back rewards.
 To really maximize the value of a Chase Freedom Unlimited card, read on to learn about all of the card’s benefits.